JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

  Memory estimate: 7.63 MiB, allocs estimate: 24.
 ```
-Notice that now, we are about six times faster than the first solution, albeit passing the pre code is getting messy.
+Notice that now, we are about six times faster than the first solution, albeit passing the preallocated arrays is getting messy.
 Also notice that we spent a very little time in garbage collector.
 Running the profiler,
 ```julia
 Profile.clear()
 @profile g3(p,n)